The Best Farm Stays & Vineyard Hotels in France in 2023

 The Dordogne department, to the East of Bordeaux, has been a favorite area for British holiday makers and second home owners for decades now.
-Many of its beautiful, typically French villages have a substantial, full or part time British population, drawn here by good food and wine, good weather and the cuteness and quaintness of the Dordogne villages.
+Many of its beautiful, typically French villages have a substantial, full or part time British population, drawn here by the good food and wine, agreeable weather and the quaintness of the Dordogne villages.

-Farther inland, the Midi-Pyrenees centered around Toulouse is a lovely, mainly rural area, of rolling green hills and fertile plains.
+Farther inland, the Midi-Pyrenees centered around Toulouse is a lovely, mainly rural, area of rolling green hills and fertile plains.
 Once a part of the historic province of Gascony, it is drawing more and more tourists due to the many beautiful, very medieval, ‘Bastide’ towns in the area.
+In the north east it shares some of the Massif Central around the town of Rodez, as well as the beautiful green plains of the Aubrac Plateau.

-The South Of France, long one of the world’s most visited and most admired tourist regions has a rich rural heritage behind the glitz and glamour of its coast and should a be great area for farmstays, but here, surprisingly, the industry is still quite underdeveloped.
+The South Of France, long one of the world’s most visited and most admired tourist regions has a rich rural heritage behind the glitz and glamour of its coast and though the industry is still quite underdeveloped compared to say Italy next door the numbers, and quality, of its agriturismo farm stays are gradually increasing.

 The French Riviera, full of household names like St. Tropez, Cannes and Nice is very developed and very expensive and is what most people associate with The South Of France.
 But of course it’s a huge area and there is plenty to do and see for those who don’t want to be stuffed into pricey beach resorts.

-Food and wine is of course a major attraction here and on any good farmstay in The South Of France you should sample some of the world’s finest food and wine, locally sourced and created.
+All across the South of France food and wine is a major attraction and on any good farm stay there you can sample some of the world’s finest food and wine, locally sourced and created.

 The centre of France, the heart of France is, many believe, to be found towards the iconic Loire Valley and as it’s so near to Paris, it is sometimes the only part of rural France that visitors ever get to see.
 That might sound like a bad thing but really it’s not.
 The castles, palaces and grand old chateaux of the Loire, far too numerous to list, point to a very rich, regal history, so much so that the entire region has been designated a UNESCO World Heritage Site.